Martchus/tageditor/README.md

 # Tag Editor
 A tag editor with Qt GUI and command-line interface.
-Supports MP4 (iTunes), ID3, Vorbis, Opus and Matroska.
+Supports MP4 (iTunes), ID3, Vorbis, Opus, FLAC and Matroska.

 ## Supported formats
 The tag editor can read and write the following tag formats:
-- iTunes-style MP4 tags (MP4-DASH is supported)
+- iTunes-style MP4/M4A tags (MP4-DASH is supported)
 - ID3v1 and ID3v2 tags
-  - conversion between ID3v1 and different versions of ID3v2
+  - conversion between ID3v1 and different versions of ID3v2 is possible
 - Vorbis, Opus and FLAC comments in Ogg streams
   - cover art via "METADATA_BLOCK_PICTURE" is supported
+- Vorbis comments and "METADATA_BLOCK_PICTURE" in raw FLAC streams
 - Matroska/WebM tags and attachments

 ## Additional features